 Section for Molecular Plant Biology

-Thorvaldsensvej 40, 1871 Frederiksberg C, Building: T248
+Thorvaldsensvej 40, 1871 Frederiksberg C

-Associate Professor at DNRF Center DynaMo - Center for Dynamic Molecular Interactions
+Professor at DNRF Center DynaMo - Center for Dynamic Molecular Interactions

-Research focus: Regulatory Networks and Interactomics
+Research focus: Metabolic and Regulatory Networks

-Plants handle environmental perturbation with the help of complex and intricate regulatory networks interconnected through the RNA, protein, and metabolites.
-To fully understand how plants integrate internal and external signaling cues to mount responses, we study transcriptional regulation (DNA methylation, transcription factor complexes, protein-DNA interactions), post-transcriptional regulation (long regulatory RNAs, microRNA processing), and post-translational regulation (protein modification, protein stability, protein-protein interactions, metabolite sensing), and how all of these levels of control are coordinated to produce a specific phenotype.
+To ultimately understand how plants integrate internal and external signals to orchestrate metabolic and developmental processes, we study transcriptional regulation (transcription factors, DNA methylation, chromatin modification), post-transcriptional regulation (regulatory RNAs, RNA stability), and post-translational regulation (protein modification, protein stability, protein-protein interactions, metabolite sensing) and how all these regulatory levels are coordinated on the molecular level.

 Arabidopsis thaliana and its primary defense compounds, the glucosinolates, have been identified as a prime model system to study regulatory networks.
 Particularly, the chemically diverse methionine-derived glucosinolates have been recognized for their complex and dynamic regulatory network.
 Three closely related R2R3 MYB transcription factors have been characterized as direct regulators that cooperatively interact to shape the profile of methionine-derived glucosinolates which changes dynamically in time and space.
 Additional regulatory mechanisms which appear to contribute to controlling glucosinolate levels in the plant include metabolite sensing, RNA-mediated regulation and protein-protein interactions between biosynthetic enzymes to facilitate efficient channeling of pathway intermediates.